 Teacher-in-charge: Mrs. R. Kavitha

 The aim of the club is to provide a mutually supportive and positive learning environment in which each individual member has the opportunity to develop oral communication and leadership skills.
-Also it gives members the opportunity to practice Toastmastership.
+It also gives members the opportunity to practice Toastmaster skills.

-Thus the Gavel club has become a cynosure which helps to seed self-confidence and personal growth of the students to transform them into better individuals.
+The Gavel Club has become a cynosure which helps to seed self confidence and personal growth of the students to transform them into better individuals.